jgaffuri/rust_sandbox/readme.md

 update all dependencies:
 cargo update

-generate and open documentation of the project and its dependencies: cargo doc --open

 cargo test
 cargo test --help

+generate and open documentation of the project and its dependencies: cargo doc --open
+Doc with /// and //!

+publish on crate.io
+cargo login

 ## Crates